omnect/omnect-device-service/README.md

 In our systems we use the service [iot-hub-device-update](https://github.com/Azure/iot-hub-device-update) for device firmware update.
 We have extended this service to include a "user consent" functionality, which allows the user to individually approve a new device update for his IoT device.

 The module itself does not perform a user consent.
-It serves as an interface between the cloud and the built-in user consent from the [ics-dm yocto image](https://github.com/omnect/meta-ics-dm).
+It serves as an interface between the cloud and the built-in user consent from the [omnect yocto image](https://github.com/omnect/meta-omnect).

 #### Configure general consent